 “August rain: the best of the summer gone, and the new fall not yet born.
 The odd uneven time” – Sylvia Plath, The Unabridged Journals of Sylvia Plath

 Undoubtedly this is partly a learned reflex from going to school as a youngster.
 Early August marked the “less than half of your summer left” point.
-As much as I would enjoy rafting down the Sammamish River, or riding my bike, or just laying around eating taco flavored Doritos while reading National Geographics, it was clear that the endless summer was gonna end soon.
+As much as I would enjoy rafting down the Sammamish River, riding my bike, or just lying around eating taco-flavored Doritos while reading National Geographics, it was clear that the endless summer was gonna end soon.
 Our shadows were growing longer.

-My guess is that this anxiety isn’t simply cultural, but also stems from some deep rooted biology.
+This anxiety isn’t simply cultural but also stems from some deep-rooted biology.
 There’s an explosion of activity in the natural world during August.

-Today on my hike, I saw hundreds of dragonflies, in all sorts of metallic blues, greens, and copper.
+Today on my hike, I saw hundreds of dragonflies in metallic blues, greens, and copper.